Graph Tasks: Node, Edge, and Graph-Level Prediction

 Output head:

 The READOUT (also called pooling or global pooling) aggregates all node embeddings into a single graph embedding.
+It must be permutation invariant, since the node ordering is arbitrary.
 Common choices:

 Training setup: each graph is an independent data point.
 Standard train/val/test split across graphs.
 Multiple graphs per batch (mini-batch training with graph-level batching).